jdenobel1/xc-timer-scorer-milesplit/README.md

 Usage

-    Run the Script: Execute the script using Python.
+Run the Script:

 bash

 python xc_merge_results.py

 GUI Instructions:

     Click on "Instructions" to open the instructions file.
     Click on "Browse Milesplit CSV File" to select the input CSV file.
     Click on "Convert to Boys and Girls CSV | TXT files" to process the CSV and save the output files.
     Click on "Open CC_Scorer" to open the CC_Scorer.xls file.
     Click on "Open XNoteStopWatch" to open the XNoteStopWatch application.
     Click on "Quit" to exit the program.

 File Outputs